-Since we can’t alleviate all stress and everything that is causing it, here are some basic day to day ways you can pamper yourself and bring some much needed calm and relaxation.
+Since we can’t alleviate all stress and everything that is causing it, here are some basic day to day ways you can bring some much needed calm and relaxation.

 - Take five minutes alone.
 Put the kids in front of the TV, in their playpens, or cribs with some books and toys and go sit somewhere dark without your phone.
 Take a timer and just relax.

 - Have a stash of your favorite drink on hand so you can pour a cup.
 When the kids are occupied and quiet focus on drinking and how good it tastes and try not to think about your to do list.

 - Institute independent play time for your children each day.

 - Get up earlier than the kids, even for 20 minutes, and read your Bible, pray, or do something else relaxing not involving technology.

 - Read a nice book on your favorite piece of furniture in the house.
-Or if you don’t have a favorite piece, create a cozy nook somewhere just for this purpose.
+Or if you don’t have a favorite piece, create a cozy nook somewhere just for this purpose (book series mothers love).

-- Get a babysitter (or your husband who isn’t a babysitter) and go out!
+- Get a mother’s helper (or your husband who isn’t a babysitter) and go out!
 This is the ticket if you are an extrovert.

 - Go outside for some fresh air and sunshine.

 - Get some hobbies.
 Here’s some hobbies for stay at home moms or hobbies for non-crafters.

 A warm bath.
 Detox baths will do more than just help you relax.
-Turn off the lights, light some candles (and if you’re like me put on the Netflix ;)…) and put 1 cup Epsom salts and 5 drops of your favorite oil in the bath.
+Turn off the lights, light some candles and put 1 cup Epsom salts and 5 drops of your favorite oil in the bath.
 I use Lavender.

 Scented eye mask.
 Get an eye mask or eye pillow that you can scent with essential oils and use during rest times or before bed.
 A face mask or an ear plug can help you sleep deeper and longer.